renatomrocha/Moralis_Avax_Hackathon/doc/Documentation.md

 5. The data available at the consumption layer is queried on the frontend with Javascript, using React.js.
 6. Data queried from the consumption layer is visualized within the Avalytics app, using [D3.js](https://d3js.org/) and [Flourish Studio](https://flourish.studio/) Javascript libraries.

-## Backend: Data Extraction and Processing

-The following resources/libraries can be used for data extraction from Uniswap:

-- The most **important** resource is the [Uniswap v3 contract maps](https://j1mmy.fi), which document the Pool Contract, Factory Contract, and Position Manager.
-- [BitQuery](https://graphql.bitquery.io/ide) (to query data from blockchains)
-- [Flipside Crypto](https://app.flipsidecrypto.com) (to query data from blockchains)
-- [GraphQL](https://medium.com/coinmonks/get-uniswap-data-using-the-graph-79d0c6f7b9f2) (to extract data from Uniswap)

-## Backend: Database under the Moralis Server
+## Backend: Databases under Moralis

 ## Frontend: UI Design

-This section describes the basic design of the user interface (UI) for the proposed SwapGasFees app.
+This section describes the basic design of the user interface (UI) for the Avalytics app.
-- A separate detailed [tutorial](Tutorial.md) describes the working of the designed app, explaining step by step, the different screens of the app.
+- A separate detailed [tutorial](Tutorial.md) describes the working of the app, explaining step by step, the different screens of the app.
-- The full UI design can be downloaded as a pdf file from [here](./figures/SwapGasFees_Design.pdf).

-There are two main screens/interfaces in the app:
+There are four main screens/interfaces in the app:

-- **Interface 1:** Analytics for gas fees for a selected swap pair  (under the `Swap`, `Pools`, and `Favorites` tabs)
+- **Dashboard:** Basic information about top tokens on Avalanche C-Chain, including Market Cap (Top 5), top Gainers and Losers.  (under the `Dashboard` tab)
+- **Tokens:** Price charts for individual tokens, both as line charts and candle-stick charts.
+The charts can be filtered for selected time period and time resolution.  (under the `Tokens` tab)
+- **Multiple Tokens:** Price changes and analytics for multiple tokens at once.
+Includes timeline visualization, correlation, and bar chart animation. (under the `Multiple Tokens` tab)
-- **Interface 2:** Analytics for gas fees and Uniswap pools, in general (under the `Charts` tab)
+- **Pools:** Analytics for  [liquidity pools](https://traderjoexyz.com/pool) in the [TraderJoe](https://traderjoexyz.com) decentralized exchange (DEX). (under the `Pools` tab)

 Now let us look into both of these interfaces, and explain each.

 ## Interface 1: Swap Gas Fees
 1. After the `Show Swap Fees` button is clicked, the app extracts data from a database populated apriori, and displays two visualizations.